mrlynn/securehealth/Building_HIPAA_Compliant_Systems_with_MongoDB_Queryable_Encryption_and_Symfony_Voters.md

 }
 ```

-### 2. Patient Document with Encryption Integration
+### The Patient Document: Where Encryption Meets Doctrine

-The Patient document demonstrates how to integrate encryption seamlessly with Doctrine MongoDB ODM:
+Now here's where things get interesting.
+The Patient document shows how to integrate encryption seamlessly with Doctrine MongoDB ODM.
+The key is using lifecycle callbacks to automatically decrypt fields when they're loaded from the database.

+This is pretty slick - you just define your document normally, and the encryption/decryption happens automatically behind the scenes.

 ```php
 <?php